Palace of Versailles: The Salon of Mars

 The Salon of Mars was used by the royal guards until 1782, and was decorated on a military theme with helmets and trophies.
 It was turned into a concert room between 1684 and 1750, with galleries for musicians on either side.
-Portraits of Louis XV and his Queen, Marie Leszczinska, by the Flemish artist Carle Van Loo decorate the room today.
+Portraits of Louis XV and his Queen, Marie Leszczyńska, by the Flemish artist Carle Van Loo decorate the room today.

 The Salon of Apollo

 The Salon of Apollo was the royal throne room under Louis XIV, and was the setting for formal audiences.
 The eight-foot-high silver throne was melted down in 1689 to help pay the costs of an expensive war, and was replaced by a more modest throne of gilded wood.
-The central painting on the ceiling, by Charles de la Fosse, depicts the Sun Chariot of Apollo, the King's favorite emblem, pulled by four horses and surrounded by the four seasons.
+The central painting on the ceiling, by Charles de la Fosse, depicts the Sun Chariot of Apollo, the King's favourite emblem, pulled by four horses and surrounded by the four seasons.